-According to Section 666 of the Municipal Government Act RSA 2000, M. 26; a subdivision authority may require the owner of a parcel of land that is the subject of a proposed subdivision:
+According to Section 666 of the Municipal Government Act RSA 2000, c M-26, a subdivision authority may require the owner of a parcel of land that is the subject of a proposed subdivision:

-(a) to provide part of the parcel of land as municipal reserve, school reserve, or municipal and school reserve,

-(b) to provide money in place of municipal reserve, school reserve, or municipal and school reserve, or

-(c) to provide any combination of land or money referred to in clauses (a) and (b).
+- a) to provide part of the parcel of land as municipal reserve, school reserve, or municipal and school reserve, - b) to provide money in place of municipal reserve, school reserve, or municipal and school reserve, or - c) to provide any combination of land or money referred to in clauses (a) and (b).

-The aggregate amount of land that may be required under subsection (1) may not exceed 10% of the parcel of land less the land required for to be provided as environmental reserve and the land made subject to an environmental reserve easement.
-The total amount of money that may be required to be provided in place of land may not exceed 10% of the appraised market value of the parcel of land less the land required to be provided as environmental reserve and the land subject to an environmental reserve easement.
+The aggregate amount of land that may be required under subsection (1) may not exceed 10% of the parcel of land, less the land required, to be provided as environmental reserve and the land made subject to an environmental reserve easement.
+The total amount of money that may be required to be provided in place of land may not exceed 10% of the appraised market value of the parcel of land less the land required to be provided as environmental reserve and the land subject to an environmental required to be provided as environmental reserve and the land subject to an environmental reserve easement.

-Section 671 of the Municipal Government Act RSA 2000, cM.26; states the allowable uses for municipal reserve, school reserve, or money in place of reserve.
-Municipal reserve, school reserve or municipal and school reserve may be used by a municipality or school authority for any or all of the following purposes:
+Section 671 of the Municipal Government Act RSA 2000, c M-26; states the allowable uses for municipal reserve, school reserve, or money in place of reserve.
+Municipal reserve, school reserve, or municipal and school reserve may be used by a municipality or school authority for any or all of the following purposes:

-- (a) a public park;
+- a) a public park;

-- (b) a public recreation area;
+- b) a public recreation area;

-- (c) school authority purposes
+- c) school authority purposes

-- (d) to separate areas of land that are used for different purposes.
+- d) to separate areas of land that are used for different purposes.